The Benefit of Being Bayesian in Online Conformal Prediction: Introduction

-\paragraph{Score function} Following \citep{romano2020classification}, we first survey a score function for classification, in order to make our setting concrete.
-Here, given the covariate $x_t$, a ML model would generate a \emph{softmax score} $\pi_t(y)$ for each candidate label $y$, satisfying $\sum_{y\in\calY}\pi_t(y)=1$. \cite{romano2020classification} proposed the score function $s_t(x_t,y)=\sum_{\tilde y:\pi_t(\tilde y)\geq \pi_t(y)}\pi_t(\tilde y)$.
-Consistent with our setting, it is negatively oriented, with the range $R=1$.

-\paragraph{Online CP} Adversarial online CP was first studied by \cite{gibbs2021adaptive}.
-It was shown that gradient descent with constant learning rate can guarantee low \emph{coverage frequency error}, i.e.,
+\paragraph{Online CP} Our work contributes to the growing body of literature on online adversarial conformal prediction, initiated by \citep{gibbs2021adaptive}.
+They showed that running gradient descent with constant learning rate can achieve low \emph{coverage frequency error}, i.e.,

-as well as its sliding-window analogues.
-Later, \cite{bastani2022practical} demonstrated a weakness of this performance metric: one could trivially satisfy this coverage frequency bound by predicting a data-independent alternation between the empty set and the entire label space.
-To rule out such cases, the typical solution is to consider an additional performance metric, such as the regret \citep{bhatnagar2023improved,gibbs2024conformal,zhang2024discounted} and the \emph{multi-calibrated} coverage frequency \citep{bastani2022practical}.
-Under the additional iid assumption, \cite{angelopoulos2024online} studied the asymptotic coverage probability achieved by gradient descent.
+and its sliding-window analogues. \citep{bastani2022practical} demonstrated an intriguing weakness of this performance metric: one could trivially satisfy this coverage frequency bound by predicting a data-independent alternation between the empty set and the entire label space.
+To rule out such pathological cases, it has thus been standard to consider an additional performance metric, such as the regret \citep{bhatnagar2023improved,gibbs2024conformal,zhang2024discounted} or the \emph{multi-calibrated} coverage frequency \citep{bastani2022practical}.
+Under the additional iid assumption, \citep{angelopoulos2024online} studied the asymptotic coverage probability achieved by gradient descent; in contrast, our best-of-both-world guarantees are all non-asymptotic.

-The present work focuses on regret minimization, as we believe such a perspective offers advantages \emph{even over simultaneously bounding the regret and the coverage frequency error} (since loss linearization is not necessary anymore).
-See Section~\ref{section:main} for a thorough discussion.
+Different from the literature, the present work emphasizes regret minimization in online CP, as we believe it offers advantages \emph{even over simultaneously bounding the regret and the coverage frequency error} (since loss linearization is not necessary anymore).
+See Section~\ref{subsection:adversarial} for a detailed discussion.

-\paragraph{Bayesian uncertainty quantification} The traditional view of Bayesian methods is statistical: there is a statistical model on which we provide a prior, observe the data, and compute the posterior via the Bayes' theorem.
-The obtained posterior can then be used to construct confidence sets (called \emph{Bayesian UQ}; \cite{neal2012bayesian}), as long as the prior is good enough and the computational procedure is scalable.
-Our work shows the effectiveness of the Bayesian idea in an adversarial online CP problem.
-Importantly, no statistical assumptions are imposed on the data, good theoretical performance does not require an unrealistically good prior, and the algorithm also enjoys the computational efficiency of the CP framework.
-Related but different from our focus, \cite{fong2021conformal} studied a statistical CP problem where the base ML model itself is Bayesian.